tombetthauser/building-a-solar-server-maybe/README.md

 * then static files live on the server's hard disk
 * static sites are based on file storage
 * dynamic sites depend on recurrent computation
-* static sites require less processing power and less energy (how much? unclear)
+* static sites require less processing power and less energy (?)
 * a normal blog site like lowtech magazine would take up too much power to run on solar power if it were a dynamically rendered data-driven website
-* it would require too much energy (is this true?)
+* it would require too much energy (?)
 * it would also be a security risk
 * there are fewer hacking attack routes for static sites
 * damage to a static site is also more easily fixed